umd-mith/sg-data/data/intro/clean/introduction.md

 Oxford University, in 1993 and then printed by Garland in 1994 and again in 1995 (the reprocessed 1995 prints, which provided much greater resolution, were used for the photofacsimiles in this edition).
-These manuscript pages originated in the following notebooks: the *1816-17* Draft in hard-cover Notebooks A (in Dep. c.
+These manuscript pages originated in the following notebooks: the *1816--17* Draft in hard-cover Notebooks A (in Dep. c.
 477/1 and Dep. c.
 534/1) and B (in Dep. c.
 534/1); the *1817* Fair Copy in soft-cover Notebooks C1 and C2 (both in Dep. c.
 534/2).
 All of the covers have long been
-discarded: those on the Draft Notebooks possibly in April/May 1817 when the Draft was transcribed into the Fair Copy; and those on the Fair-Copy Notebooks most likely in September-November 1817 when the Fair Copy was used as printer's copy.
+discarded: those on the Draft Notebooks possibly in April/May 1817 when the Draft was transcribed into the Fair Copy; and those on the Fair-Copy Notebooks most likely in September--November 1817 when the Fair Copy was used as printer's copy.
 (In those places where individual manuscript pages are also missing, the size of each missing section is represented by the *1818* text occupying the full width of a verso and/or recto in